Research Profile: Sally Douglas

 BA, B.Teach (Deakin University) Dip Min, MDiv, MTS, PhD (United Faculty of Theology, University of Divinity Melbourne).

 Sally’s interdisciplinary research spans biblical studies and systematic theology, as she reflexively engages with biblical and early church texts and the potential implications of re-engaging with these, often suppressed, texts in contemporary context.
-In particular, Sally’s research attends to questions of christology, soteriology and discipleship, both in the ancient world and within contemporary context.
+In particular, Sally’s research attends to questions of christology, soteriology, gender and discipleship.
 Her doctoral excavation and exploration of early church christology was published in the LNTS series by Bloomsbury as Early Church Understandings of Jesus as the Female Divine: The Scandal of the Scandal of Particularity (2016).

 Sally’s teaching includes: